-In addition there are many interlocutory applications requiring adjudication prior to hearing, some of which (of a procedural nature) can be considered by the Chair alone, and some of which require the convening of the full, or reduced number Tribunal.
-A reduced quorum is permitted, consisting of three members (a Chair, one lay member and one lawyer member) to consider applications for Interim Suppression of Name and for Interim Suspension Orders.
+In addition, there are often interlocutory applications requiring adjudication prior to hearing, some of which (of a procedural nature) can be considered by the Chair alone, and some of which require the convening of the full, or reduced number Tribunal.
+A reduced quorum is permitted, consisting of three members (Chair, one lay member and one lawyer member) to consider applications for Interim Suppression of Name and for Interim Suspension Orders.